- This study characterized discontinuation and reinitiation of GLP-1 medications for

-- a large population of patients with overweight or obesity who started a GLP-1 medication between 2018-2023.
+- This study characterized discontinuation and reinitiation of GLP-1 medications for a large population of patients with overweight or obesity who started a GLP-1 medication between 2018-2023.
 The study also identified factors associated with stopping and subsequently reinitiating – including weight change – the medications.

 - Of the 96,544 patients initiating a GLP-1 RA medication, 46% of patients with and 65% without type 2 diabetes (T2D) discontinued within 1 year.
 Weight loss, income, gastrointestinal adverse events, and comorbidities were significantly associated with discontinuation.